quackerd/sonaive/README.md

     - `DEV`: development mode (auto generate self signed certificates). `Optional, default = false`.
 3. `docker compose up -d`
 4. Check the container log using `docker logs` for per user shareable links and QR codes for [v2rayN](https://github.com/2dust/v2rayn) and [shadowrocket](https://shadowlaunch.com/).
-5. Visit your server in the browser and test your naiveproxy connections.
+5. Visit your server in the browser and test your NaïveProxy connections.

 ## Docker volume
 Bind mount a local folder to `/opt/sonaive/data` to persist settings and certificates across container reboots.
 Make sure the local folder is owned by or accessible to uid 1000 and gid 1000.

 sonaive automatically generates four subfolders:
-- `caddy` contains caddy generated files and logs such as certificates.
+- `caddy` contains Caddy generated files and logs such as certificates.
-- `mosdns` contains mosdns logs and cache.
+- `mosdns` contains MosDNS logs and cache.
 - `users` contains text files and images of per user shareable links.
 - `www` contains the custom static website files if `DEFAULT_SITE` is set to false.